-- It informs PEVs and PEV candidates of expectations of program evaluators. - It serves as a tool for assessing candidates against the competencies. - It serves as a focus for training PEV candidates. - It provides standards for performance appraisal and enables continuous improvement feedback for PEVs and member societies.
+- It informs PEVs and PEVCs of expectations of program evaluators. - It serves as a focus for training PEVCs. - It serves as a tool for assessing candidates against the PEV competencies. - It provides standards for performance appraisal and enables continuous improvement feedback for PEVs and member societies.

 The PEV Competency Model has raised the bar for PEV performance and improved the consistency of team evaluations.
-It is important program evaluators, team chairs, member societies, and program administrators and faculty be familiar with the PEV Competency Model and understand the expectations for each competency.
+It is important for program evaluators, team chairs, member societies, and program administrators and faculty to be familiar with the PEV Competency Model and understand the expectations for each competency.
 Learn more about each competency below.